luceCoding/Programming-Interview-Questions-in-Python/leetcode/hard/076_minimum_window_substring.md

 Finally, we keep repeating this until we reach the end.
 We can traverse the string via. two pointers, a left and right iterator.
 Right is bound within the given string S and left is bound within the substring created by the right pointer.
+This is an example of a sliding window.

 To figure out if we have all the characters in this substring, we would have to count T via. a dictionary.
 This is our known count that is required for each substring.